smart-data-models/dataModel.DCAT-AP/DataServiceRun/doc/spec.md

       x-ngsi:
         type: Property
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property